NervanaSystems/ngraph/python/README.md

 ## Installation

-nGraph is available as binary wheels you can install from PyPI. nGraph binary wheels are currently tested on Ubuntu 16.04 and require a CPU with Intel® Advanced Vector Extensions 512 (Intel® AVX-512) instructions. instructions.
+nGraph is available as binary wheels you can install from PyPI. nGraph binary wheels are currently tested on Ubuntu 16.04 and require a CPU with Intel(R) Advanced Vector Extensions 512 (Intel(R) AVX-512) instructions.
 For other systems, you may want to [build][ngraph_building] from sources.

 Installing nGraph Python API from PyPI is easy: